dekarrin/ictiobus/docs/fishi-usage.md

 Using FISHI
 ===========

-The Frontend Instruction Specification for Languages Hosted on Ictiobus (or just "FISHI language" or "FISHI" for short), is the special language used to define specifications for languages that Ictiobus can then generate parsers for!
+The Frontend Instruction Specification for Hosted languages on Ictiobus (the "FISHI language" or "FISHI" for short), is the special language used to define specifications for languages that Ictiobus can then generate parsers for!
 Well, compiler frontends, really, which include the lexer, parser, and translation